Have other questions you’d like answered?

 How do I apply?

 Applying to enrol at a Catholic school in the Cairns Diocese has never been easier!
 Application to many of our schools can now be done online, from either the Cairns Catholic Education website or the individual school’s website.
+If applying to more than one school, the online application process only has to be completed once.
+Also, you can return to your application to complete it at any time within 30 days of starting the application without having to restart the application process.
 For those who prefer a more traditional method, hard copy forms can be obtained from each school office or downloaded from the school website.
-The enrolment procedure for each school can be found on that school’s website, with a link to online application, where available.
+The enrolment procedure for each school can be found on that school’s website, with a link to online application.

 Does my child need to be Catholic?